flimflam-austin/hugo-cms-test/site/content/quick_reads/20180920-online-ivy-league-degree/index.md

     _key: card-2-8d3a8427-a8c5-4b6f-ac48-f6fbba523c57
   - order: 2
     body: >-
-      > ‘When you’re working and raising a family or you’re part of the sandwich generation, it really makes it very difficult to get through the 30 to 36 courses needed to get an undergraduate degree.
-And it’s not terribly affordable.’
+      > "When you’re working and raising a family or you’re part of the sandwich generation, it really makes it very difficult to get through the 30 to 36 courses needed to get an undergraduate degree.
+And it’s not terribly affordable."